bern-lm/dataquest-projects/README.md

 # dataquest-projects
-This repo contains the projects I worked on when I took the Dataquest's certification called: __Data Scientist in Python__.
+I started to work on these projects when I took the Dataquest's certification called: __Data Scientist in Python__.

+After completing the certification, I further developed these projects to make them more interesting.